adamdenes/techdegree-project-2/README.md

 # techdegree-project-2

-My second Techdegree project contains only "vanilla" JavaScript and the principle of progressive enhancement and unobtrusive JavaScript to improve the basic functionality of the page.
+My second Techdegree project - List Pagination and Filtering

+This project contains only "vanilla" JavaScript and the principle of progressive enhancement and unobtrusive JavaScript to improve the basic functionality of the page.

 The project has three main functions: